-Next, the sublimation processes of Y002 on the Si substrate with micro-pillars have been carefully studied in order to better understand the TFCDs and their stability.
-The sublimation of the TFCD array on the Si substrate with micro-pillars was carried out by precisely controlling the depth of pillars in range of from 2 to 3 μm (Fig. 3).
-Initially, similar to previous literature,(28) the cores of TFCDs are all placed onto the centers of circular pillars and satellite TFCDs are positioned between neighboring groups of four pillars (Fig. 3a).
-Subsequently, through a thermal sintering at 160 ℃ for ~ 1 hour, concentric hemicylindrical patterns of Y002 were formed on the pillars.
-These patterns are similar to those formed on a flat Si substrate, but they are all isolated within the pillars (Fig. 3b).
-Despite the significant sublimation occurring around the pillar vicinity at depths exceeding 5 μm, it is noteworthy that the concentric patterns on top of the pillar largely remain intact.
-This result is similar to the previously observed retention of concentric patterns on the top of the channel in the sublimation patterns of TFCDs within the channel (Fig. 2b).(34) The thermal stability of the evolved layering structures implies a lesser degree of sublimation from the concentric residue.
+The sublimation processes of Y002 on the Si substrate with micro-pillars have been carefully studied in order to better understand the TFCDs and their stability.
+The sublimation of the TFCD array on the Si substrate with micro-pillars was carried out by precisely controlling the depth of pillars in range of from 2 to 3 µm (Fig. 2a).
+Initially, similar to previous literature,(28) the cores of TFCDs are all placed onto the centers of circular pillars and satellite TFCDs are positioned between neighboring groups of four pillars (Fig. 2d).
+Subsequently, through a thermal annealing at 160 ℃ for ~ 1 hour, concentric hemicylindrical patterns of Y002 were formed on the pillars (Fig. 2b).
+These patterns are similar to those formed on a flat Si substrate, but they are all isolated within the pillars.
+Despite the significant sublimation occurring around the pillar vicinity at depths exceeding 5 µm, it is noteworthy that the concentric patterns on top of the pillar largely remain intact.
+This result is similar to the previously observed retention of concentric patterns on the top of the square micro pillars pattern from TFCDs film over the substrate.(34) The thermal stability of the evolved layering structures implies a lesser degree of sublimation from the concentric residue.
 This intriguing outcome emphasizes the complex interplay between the sublimation dynamics and the inherent structural characteristics of the TFCDs.
-To gain a clearer understanding of the sublimation process, the evolved topographies of the smectic layering were investigated through SEM images (Fig. 3b).
-Initially, the sublimation occurs gradually, commencing from the upper part, which intriguingly exhibits implies.
-Subsequently, assuming a circular shape that persists until it reaches the midway point.
-Finally, the process results in the formation and isolation of a circular residue onto the pillar, which occupies precisely half the diameter of its TFCD (Fig. 3b,c).
-The TFCD droplet immediately after independence from the surroundings has the same form as the spindle torus (Fig. 3c).
+To gain a clearer understanding of the sublimation process, the evolved topographies of the smectic layering were investigated through SEM images (Fig. 3).
+Initially, the sublimation occurs gradually, commencing from the highest layers on the film.
+Annealing takes place within a straightforward TFCD setup connected to its surroundings (as depicted in Fig. 2a, ii).
+Following its detachment from the surroundings (as shown in Fig. 2c), it assumes the form of a spindle torus.
+Subsequently, the droplet assumes a circular shape that persists until it reaches the core.
+Finally, the process results in the formation and isolation of a circular residue onto the pillar, which occupies precisely half the diameter of its TFCD (Fig. 2b, c).
 As the sublimation process progresses, it passes through a horn torus and becomes a ring torus (donut) shape.
-The bottom part covered with the most inner layers correspond to the central axis of the torus and remains the longest.
+The bottom of the torus with the core layers corresponds to the central axis of the torus and remains the longest.